GU22 7AW and GU22 7AH and GU22 7AN (Oriental Close)

 A thought - normally I would throw out an empty soap dispenser into the black bin, but now I think it is worth saving such items in case they can be refilled now or at a later date.
 Somebody might invent a sanitiser that can be made from products we have in our homes, for example.
 I am even going to save empty screw top bottles, as they could hold liquid.

 Current local pharmacy opening times: Boots on Guildford Road Mon - Sat 1000 - 1600, closed Sun . . .
 Boots Heathside Road next to the hospital Mon - Fri 1000 - 150) Sat 0900 - 1230 closed Sun.
 There are restricitons on numbers, so the queue could be long.
-It was thirty people at 1145 on Thursday 26th March.
+It was thirty people at 1145 on Thursday 26th March, but on April 20th it was negligible.
 If you are planning to go and queue, please ask if anyone has prescriptions that you can take with you.
 Thanks.

 Surrey Libraries are making ebooks and magazines free.